 Typically, sleeve gastrectomy or gastric bypass is performed after a patient has shown the ability to independently lose weight by themselves.
 This helps to ensure that patients have changed their habits to understand and follow changes with diet, lifestyle, and behavior.
 All of these factors help to increase to likelihood of success after their operation.
 However, the conversion process is especially exciting because it is having success in treating patients who were previously unsuccessful with another approach.

 Any major surgery does pose some significant risks to patients, and sleeve gastrectomy is no exception.
 Some of the risks include:

 Leaks that occur from the edges of the incisions to the stomach or bowel

 The laparoscopic approach helps to reduce the potential of infection and reduce the overall healing time that can be required for each patient.

-If you have had a gastric band placed and have had difficulty is losing weight, or have significant weight re-gain, contact our office to speak with us regarding a conversion approach.
+If you have a gastric band placed and still have difficulty in losing weight, or have significant weight regain, then contact our office to speak with us regarding Laparoscopic Conversion to Sleeve Gastrectomy Surgery in Long Island, NY.
 Converting a gastric band into a sleeve gastrectomy or gastric bypass could have great effects on your long-term health.